PHO101B Beginning Photography

 To be Successful in this Class

 2. Digital capture all images used for class assignments.
+Images must be created and conceived this semester for the project assigned.

 3. The student will attend all classes and class critiques, participate in class discussions and critiques. complete any assigned quizzes, and a examination or project.